-Conducted water safety classes to encourage safe behavior for beginning swimmers.
+Conductedwater safety classes to encourage safe behaviour for beginning swimmers.

-Created and maintained provider schedules utilizing Composite Health Care System.
+Created and maintained provider schedules utilizing the Composite Health Care System.

 Designed in-house training manual for __________ medical position and ensured documentation complied with current federal and state government requirements.

-Developed a formal checklist to guide preparation of instrument trays, L & D trays, and cardiac cathlab for outpatient surgeries.
+Developed a formal checklist to guide the preparation of instrument trays, L & D trays, and cardiaccathlab for outpatientsurgeries.

-Developed specialty in emergency treatment of burn victims, resulting in ___% fewer victims requiring skin grafts and plastic surgery.
+Developed speciality in the emergency treatment of burn victims, resulting in ___% fewer victims requiring skin grafts and plastic surgery.

-Developed specialty with Cardiac Catheterizations, Permanent Pacemaker Insertions, and Swan-Ganz Catheter Insertions, reducing need for an additional staff member in ICU.
+Developed speciality with Cardiac Catheterizations, Permanent Pacemaker Insertions, and Swan-Ganz Catheter Insertions, reducing the need for an additional staff member in ICU.